beatgammit/node-squish/README.md

 API
 ===

-Aside from what you've seen, there really isn't an API.
+Aside from what you've seen, the API is pretty simple.

-There are only two parameters, both of which are necessary:

-`compress(compressionType, streamConstructor)`
+There is only one parameter, an array of objects.
+Each object has three properties:

-* compressionType- a string, whatever you choose (like gzip, zip, etc)
+* type- gzip, zip, etc.
-* streamConstructor- a function (without args) that will give me a stream
-  * I need a constructor because I need a new one for each request
+* constructor- the constructor for the compression algorithm
+  * Should be an instance of EventEmitter
-  * Must emit these events: 'data', 'end' (I also like 'error', but no biggie)
+  * Must emit these events: 'data', 'end' ('error' events will be console.error'd)
+* args- arguments to pass to the constructor (can be an array or an `arguments` object, optional)

+On each request, squish will check each compression algorithm against the `Accept-Encoding` header.
+The first supported compression algorithm is used.
+If none are supported, nothing is compressed.

-Oh, go ahead and set 'Content-Length'.
-If the client supports your compression, I will get rid of it, otherwise I won't touch it.
+If the client supports your compression, I will get rid of the 'Content-Length' header; otherwise I won't touch it.

 That's it!